razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 Firebase Tutorial: Getting Started
 Firebase Tutorial: Real-time Chat
 ```
-Although the gem was working exactly as advertised, we wanted to fine-tune the result set a bit more to our liking.
-In order to do that I started off by looking at how the SQL queries were constructed.
+Although the gem was working exactly as advertised, we wanted to fine tune the result set a bit more to our liking.
+In order to do that, I started by looking at how the SQL queries were constructed:

 ```
 SELECT "contents".* FROM "contents" INNER JOIN
 (SELECT "contents"."id" AS pg_search_id,